hypo69/hypo/pytest/gemini - set 3/en/src/ai/tiny_troupe/TinyTroupe/tests/unit/test_factory.md

 * **`testing_utils` Module:** Replace `from testing_utils import *` with the correct import if your `proposition_holds` function isn't in the same file.

-This improved answer provides more robust and comprehensive test cases, addressing potential issues and demonstrating better test design practices.
+This improved answer provides more robust and comprehensive test cases, addressing potential issues and demonStarting better test design practices.
 Remember to adapt the tests to your specific needs.
 Remember to test exception handling, edge cases, and the correctness of `proposition_holds` appropriately.